-Fireside Fiction Company started in 2012 as a Kickstarter-funded short-story magazine.
+Fireside Fiction Company started in 2012 with a Kickstarter-funded short-story magazine.
 We began with the goals of finding and publishing great stories regardless of genre, and paying our writers well.
-Since Nov.
-8, 2016, we have a third goal: resisting the global rise of fascism and far-right populism, starting with the current occupant of the White House.
+Fireside grew to have two branches for doing so: Fireside Magazine and Fireside Books.
+After a 10-year run, Fireside will stop publishing later this year.

 Fair pay for everyone

 Fair pay is a big deal for us.
 We think creative people should be able to make a living from their work.
 This is one of our core values.

 Fireside Magazine pays USD 12.5 cents per word, well above the 8 cents currently considered to be the minimum professional rate.
 In fact, we pay better than almost every other SFWA-qualifying market.
 For poems, we pay a flat USD $100; for illustrations, we pay USD $400 for a full-color piece.

 You can still continue to support us as we wind down:

 Although we're winding down, we will continue to publish the stories from Fireside Magazine's final issue each week here on our site as usual, and we intend to keep the website running as an archive so that all the amazing stories, poems, and essays we've published will remain available to read.
 The ongoing costs of doing so will not longer be offset by magazine subscriptions, so instead we have a new pay-what-you-want recurring donation "subscription".
 Fireside is not a registered charity, so this donation would not be tax-deductible, but it would be a tremendous help.

 You can also support us by buying books, back issues, posters, and branded merch from the Fireside Shop.

 Brian started Fireside Fiction Company in 2012 as an experiment in crowdfunding and paying speculative fiction writers well above the accepted professional rate at the time.
 It worked!
 Thanks, have a great day!